-In the list below and on page 3, find the location where your legal residence, principal place of business, office, or agency is located.
+In the list below, find the location where your legal residence, principal place of business, office, or agency is located.
 Send your return to the Internal Revenue Service at the address listed for your location.
 No street address is needed.

+Note.
 Where you file depends on whether or not you are including a payment.